-His consulting gigs have taken him to Australia, Michigan, and other points across the globe, and he even served as an Infomercial Writer on the QVC Network and Joan Rivers Show for Sterling Spring Water Filters, in 1994.
+His consulting gigs took him to Australia, Michigan, and other points across the globe, and he even served as an Infomercial Writer on the QVC Network and Joan Rivers Show for Sterling Spring Water Filters, in 1994.

-His talents have been widely recognized.
-He was featured in Reform Judaism Magazine for his Red Cross work after Hurricane Katrina, and he has been listed, Who's Who In Media and Communications, 1997-Present.
+His talents were widely recognized.
+He was featured in Reform Judaism Magazine for his Red Cross work after Hurricane Katrina, and he was listed in Who's Who In Media and Communications, 1997-Present.
 His scrapbook contains literally dozens of news articles and photographs about his work with children and the schools.

 One of the articles details his battle with multiple myeloma cancer.
 CLICK HERE for more information.

 A number of young people who worked with him through the myriad variety of theatrical productions went on to make a living in the arts and share their talents with thousands of others as well.